 BOJ reassurance on coronavirus bolsters speculation of global policy action

-In his own unscheduled statement issued on Friday, Powell said the Fed would "act as appropriate" to support the economy in the face of risks posed by the epidemic.
-Goldman Sachs' economists Jan Hatzius and Daan Struyven said Powell's statement "strongly hints" at an interest rate cut at or even before the Fed meets on March 17-18, as well as the likelihood of coordinated action.
+In his own statement on Friday, Powell said the Fed would "act as appropriate" to support the economy.
+Goldman Sachs' economists Jan Hatzius and Daan Struyven said Powell's statement "strongly hints" at a rate cut at or even before the Fed meets on March 17-18, as well as the likelihood of coordinated action.

 Former BOJ board member Takahide Kiuchi said Kuroda's statement was not a pre-announcement of an imminent easing.
 "U.S., European and Japanese central banks could issue a joint emergency statement pledging to act against market turbulence," said Kiuchi, currently an economist at Nomura Research Institute.